Koffie0453/KoffieSite/README.md

 In the folder, there is "index.html" click that and you have opened the website!
 ```

+## Updates

+ I will most likely update this every 2 weeks.
+Sometimes less or more.
+Either way, keep an eye on this page as it might update frequently.

 ## License
 Soon to come (when the website is more developed)